csbridge/csbridge2020/templates/en/resources/general-info.md

 <!-- A. Course Website -->
 #### A. <u>Course Website</u>
 <p>
-    The class web page is: <a href='https://compedu.stanford.edu/codeinplace/v1/#/course'>https://compedu.stanford.edu/codeinplace/v1/#/course</a><br>
+    The class web page is: <a href='http://online.csbridge.org/'>http://online.csbridge.org/</a><br>
     You should regularly check the class website for handouts, announcements and other information, including the most up-to-date information on assignments.
 </p>
 <!-- B. Class Discussion Forum -->
 #### B. <u>Class Discussion Forum</u>
 <p>
     Our class discussion forum is hosted on Ed here: <a href='https://us.edstem.org/'>https://us.edstem.org/</a><br>
+    All communication with the teaching team and students will take place in Ed. **Do not share personal contact information with anyone in the course.**
-    You will be enrolled in two Ed groups:
+    <p>You will be enrolled in two Ed groups:</p>
 </p>
 <ol>
-    <li><b>“Code in Place”: the main discussion group.</b></li>
+    <li><b>“CS Bridge”: the main discussion group.</b></li>
     <!-- TODO Fix alignment to be all the way left aligned -->
     This is where you should post questions you have (conceptual, technical, etc.) and where we’ll post announcements about the course.
 Please answer your classmates’ questions, too!
 Before posting a question, check if it has been asked already (and if so, read the answer to <i>that</i> post!).
 We may not answer duplicate questions.
     <li><b>Your discussion section’s Ed group.</b></li>
     <!-- TODO Fix alignment to be all the way left aligned -->
     This is specifically for your section.
-If you need to get in touch specifically with your section leader, make a private post (to staff only) in this group.
-For more general questions, use the main Ed instead.
-Your section leader is a volunteer and as such might take a while to answer your question.
-Please be patient with them.
+If you need to get in touch with your Section Leader, make a private post (to staff only) in this group.
+You can also post to the whole section if you want the other students in your section to see.
+For more general questions not related to your section, use the main CS Bridge Ed group instead.
 </ol>

 <hr />
 <!-- Whom to Contact about What -->
 ### Whom to Contact about What
 <p>
-    This class is a massive community service project.
-We are supporting ten thousand learners from around the world.
-As such, emailing us personally won’t work.
-Instead, please use the Ed system (<a href='#Communications'>described above</a>) where the section leaders and other students can help you.
+    This class is taking place across three time zones so it is important that you know who to contact for what and how so that you can get help in a timely manner.
+Please use the Ed system (<a href='#Communications'>described above</a>) where the section leaders and other students can help you.
 Some guidelines:
 </p>
 <ul>
-    <li>For <b>logistical questions, conceptual and technical questions, or general course conversation</b>, please post a public question on our Code in Place Ed forum.</li>
+    <li>For <b>logistical questions, conceptual and technical questions, or general course conversation</b>, please post a public question on our CS Bridge Ed forum.</li>
-    <li>For <b>personal concerns or issues</b>, please make a private post in the Code in Place Ed.</li>
+    <li>For <b>personal concerns or issues</b>, please make a private post in the CS Bridge Ed.</li>
-    <li>To <b>send a message to your section leader</b>, make a private post in your section’s Ed.
-Recall that your section leader is a volunteer so this is a slow option.</li>
+    <li>To <b>send a message to your Section Leader</b>, make a private post in your section’s Ed.</li>
-    <li>For <b>major personal issues or concerns</b>, please email codeinplacestaff@gmail.com.
-We will need several days to get back to you -- so this is a very slow option.</li>
+    <li> <span style="color:red;">For <b>major personal issues or concerns</b>, please email EDIT THIS ONCE HAVE THE ANSWER.
+We will need several days to get back to you -- so this is a very slow option.</span> </li>
 </ul>